rotundasoftware/cartero/README.md

 options : {
 	// (required) The root directory for the project.
 ALL OTHER PATHS IN THE REMAINDER
-	// OF THESE OPTIONS SHOULD BE RELATIVE TO THIS DIRECTORY. projectDir : __dirname,
+	// OF THESE OPTIONS SHOULD BE RELATIVE TO THIS DIRECTORY.
+	"projectDir" : __dirname,

-	// (required) An object that specifies your asset library directory and related options.
+	// (required) An object that specifies your Asset Library directory and related options.
 	// This object *must* contain a "path" entry, pointing to the directory where your
 	// asset bundles are located.
 All other properties are optional.
 You may also supply
 	// an array of objects, instead of just one object, if you have multiple directories
 	// that contain bundles.
 For example, if you are using Bower, you will likely want
 	// to include both the "components" directory and an application specific directory
-	// in your asset library, so the library option would be an array of two objects. library : {
+	// in your Asset Library, so the library option would be an array of two objects.
+	"library" : {
 		// (required) The path to the directory containing asset bundles. path : "assetLibrary",

-		// (default: xyz) Files with names matching this regular expression
+		// (default: /^_.*/) Files with names matching this regular expression
 		// will be completely ignored.
-		filesToIgnore : /_.*/,
+		filesToIgnore : /^_.*/,

 		// (default: xyz) Directories with names matching this regular expression
 		// will be completely ignored.
-		directoriesToIgnore : /__.*/,
+		directoriesToIgnore : /^__.*/,

-		// (default: /_.*/) Files contained in directories with names matching this regular
+		// (default: /^_.*/) Files contained in directories with names matching this regular
 		// expression will be treated as part of the parent directory.
 This feature
 		// enables you to use directories within a bundle for organizational purposes,
-		// when otherwise they would be considered their own bundles. directoriesToFlatten : /_.*/,
+		// when otherwise they would be considered their own bundles. directoriesToFlatten : /^_.*/,

 		// (default: true) When true, parent bundles are automatically added as a
 		// dependency to their children.
 For example, the `Dialogs/EditPersonDialog`